 If you want to add more heat, but still want to stick to the red color, try using a can of chipotle salsa instead.

-You can also use Guajillo chiles or chiles de Arbol, which are even hotter.
+You can also use Guajillo chiles or more Chiles de Arbol.
 Check out my Scoville Heat Scale to learn more about each of the chiles and how spicy they can be.

 I guess I should explain the difference between birria tacos and quesabirria tacos first.
 It’s easy.
 Quesabirria means that the tacos are made with meat and cheese.
 Queso=cheese.

-Although I’ve used Quesadilla cheese, you can use any melty cheese you can find.
+Although I’ve used Chihuahua cheese (Menonita), you can use any melty cheese you can find.
 Oaxaca would be great, but it’s not available around here.

 Try Monterey Jack or Pepper Jack for a spicy alternative.
 Mozzarella cheese could be used as well.